Creating test VMs via GitLab CI

 Please enter the gitlab-ci description for this runner

-, enter thegitlab test runner
+, specify thegitlab test runner

-description. - For
+description. - In response to

 Please enter the gitlab-ci tags for this runner